 To sum up

-The main thing you should take away from all of this is that our eyes perceive video noise differently in the Luminance and Chrominance channels and Neat Video takes this into account in its approach to noise reduction.
-To help you achieve the best results, Neat Video includes some great tools and filters that give you visual feedback and individual control over the Luminance and Chrominance channels.
+The main thing you should take away from all of this is that our eyes perceive digital noise differently in the Luminance and Chrominance channels and both Neat Image and Neat Video take this into account in its approach to noise reduction.
+To help you achieve the best results, Neat Video and Neat Image include some great tools and filters that give you visual feedback and individual control over the Luminance and Chrominance channels.
 Take some time to get familiar with Profile Assist and Preview Assist.
 These tools are there to help you get as close to perfection as possible.
 Play around, practice and master the controls and you’ll find it’s easier to achieve velvety, noise-free video time after time.